mertdeha/Pokedex-guide/README.md

 # Pokedex-guide

 A Pokemon database application built by using HTML, CSS and JavaScript.
-It allows users to find informations about the pokemon cards sort as their wish
+It allows users to find informations about the pokemon cards and sort as their wish

 # Prewiev